Steve Kirit

-Steve Kirit (born 1972) is an American professional strongman competitor.
-Steve is a 2-time winner of America's Strongest Man.
-Steve competed twice in the Arnold Strongman Classic, finishing 5th in 2003 and 9th in 2004.
-Steve competed in the World's Strongest Man in 2002, 2003 and 2004.
-Steve trained with fellow strongman competitor Steve MacDonald.
-Steve finished 7th in the first IFSA World Cup Championships in 2004.
-Had nine 1st place victories and five 2nd-place finishes as a pro, and finished in the top 5 in the USA in 3 of the 4 U.S. Nationals he appeared in.
+Steve Kirit (born 1972) is a former American professional strongman competitor.
+Steve is a 2-time winner of America's Strongest Man.He competed twice in the Arnold Strongman Classic, finishing 5th in 2003 and 9th in 2004.
+Steve competed in the World's Strongest Man in 2002, 2003, and 2004.
+He narrowly missed the finals in 2003.
+Steve finished 7th in the first IFSA World Cup Championships in 2004, making the finals of eight men in a field of over fifty of the top competitors from around the world at the time.
+He had nine 1st place victories and five 2nd-place finishes as a pro, also finishing in the top five in the USA in three of the four U.S. Nationals he appeared in and was consistently ranked in the top 5 in the USA every year he was active as a pro.
 Steve retired from professional competition in 2006.